InVarFinance/InVaria2222/README.md

 # InVaria 2222
-##### - InVaria 2222 is a RWA-based, tokenization world with the goal of constructing connections between real-world and digital economies.
+InVaria 2222 is a RWA-based, tokenization world with the goal of constructing connections between real-world and digital economies.
-##### - In addition, InVaria 2222 is positioned as an experiment flagship of InVar Finance.

 ### Concept of InVaria 2222